brownplt/pyret-lang/docs/introduction.markdown

 `nothing` is a value that doesn't do anything.
-You can return it, check for it, and in some cases, like if you have an empty function body, you'll get access to it.
+You can return it, check for it, and in some cases, like if you have an empty function body, it will be returned to you.
 You can't add fields to it.
 You write it like:

     nothing